AntonyDalmiere/passthrough_support_globexclude_fuse_fs/README.md

 - `gid=<group_id>`: The group ID to own the mounted filesystem (defaults to the current group).
 - `foreground=<True|False>`: Run PassthroughSupportExcludeGlobFS in the foreground (default true).
 - `nothreads=<True|False>`: Disable multi-threading (default true because untested).
+- `overwrite_rename_dest=<True|False>`: When renaming, if `True`, overwrite the destination file if it already exists.
+If `False`, the rename operation will fail if the destination file already exists.
+The default behavior is `False` on Windows and `True` on Linux and macOS.
 - `debug=<True|False>`: Enable debug logging.

 **Example:**